 The Kankakee Torrent poured through those valleys, eventually leaving behind the prehistoric Lake Chicago or Glacial Lake Chicago, the term used by geologists for a lake that preceded Lake Michigan when the Wisconsin Glacier retreated from the Chicago area, beginning about 14,000 years ago.

-Lake Chicago's level, at its highest, was almost 60 feet higher than the level of present Lake Michigan and the lake completely covered the area now occupied by Chicago.
-Its northern outlet into the St. Lawrence River was still blocked by remnants of the glacier and it drained through the so-called Chicago outlet, a notch in the Valparaiso moraine, into the Mississippi system.
+Lake Chicago's level, at its highest, was almost 60 feet higher than the level of present Lake Michigan, and the lake completely covered the area now occupied by Chicago.
+Its northern outlet into the St. Lawrence River was still blocked by remnants of the glacier.
+It drained through the so-called Chicago outlet, a notch in the Valparaiso moraine, into the Mississippi system.
 Its western shores reached to where Oak Park and LaGrange now exist.

 |This undated marker is located in the southern portion of Lincoln Park, on the footpath paralleling the east side of Stockton Drive.
 A second identical marker is located on the same ancient beach ridge 485 feet East-North-East from the first one.|